Skip to main content Skip to secondary navigation

 Course Description

 This seminar invites you to make use of literature as a vehicle to explore the changing and diverse character of Zionism and the challenges it faces.
-Novels can provide a very special kind of insight into historical experience, and this seminar will equip you with the skill to read them in complex ways, while also learning more about the history of Israel, the roots of the conflict in the Middle East, and the potentials for the future.
-We will take a close look at novels by Israelis, both Jewish and Arab, in order to understand multiple perspectives, and we will also consider works by authors from the North America and from Europe.
+Novels can provide a special kind of insight into historical experience, and this seminar will equip you with the skill to read them in complex ways, while also learning more about the history of Israel, the roots of the conflict in the Middle East, and the potentials for the future.
+We will take a close look at novels by Israelis, both Jewish and Arab, in order to understand multiple perspectives, and we will also consider works by authors from North America and from Europe.
 By the end of the course you will be able to talk about issues of religion and nationality, assimilation and identity, and the interplay of literature and politics.
-And you will have had a chance to study novels by writers such as Howard Jacobson, Sayed Kashua, A.M.
-Klein, Philip Roth, Arthur Schnitzler, and A.B.
-Yehoshua.
+You will have had a chance to study narratives by writers such as Theodor Herzl, Howard Jacobson, Sayed Kashua, A.M.
+Klein, Philip Roth, Yehudith Katzir, and others.

 This course fulfills the second-level Writing and Rhetoric Requirement (WRITE 2) and emphasizes oral and written presentation.